sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 - There are 2 methods to running TwinCAT project localy on Windows 11
 - Run the following powershell executable:
 `C:\Program Files (x86)\Beckhoff\TwinCAT\3.1\System\DisableVirtualizationBasedSecurity.ps1`
 - Alternatively, install the workload `Usermode Runtime` which creates a target that is running above the OS.

->[!Note] Motion on Usermode runtime
+>[!Important] Motion on Usermode runtime
 > - Please note run NC locally, you'll need to download an additional package from the Package Manager which is no longer apart of the Usermode Runtime workload.
 > - Switch the view of `Package Manager` to `Packages`
 >![alt text](images/PackageView.png)